-(a) For the purposes of a "development," person means an individual, partnership, corporation, association, unincorporated organization, trust or other legal or commercial entity, including a joint venture or affiliated ownership; a municipality or state agency; and, individuals and entities affiliated with each other for profit, consideration, or any other beneficial interest derived from the "development" of land.

-(b) For the purposes of a "subdivision," person is defined at 10 V.S.A. § 6001(14)(A).

-(2) "Commencement of construction" means the construction of the first improvement on the land or to any structure or facility located on the land including work preparatory to construction such as clearing, the staking out or use of a right-of-way or in any way incidental to altering the land according to a plan or intention to improve or to divide land by sale, lease, partition, or otherwise transfer an interest in the land.

-(3) "Construction of improvements" means any physical change to a project site except for:

-(a) any activity which is principally for preparation of plans and specifications that may be required and necessary for making application for a permit, such as test wells and pits (not including exploratory oil and gas wells), percolation tests, and line-of-sight clearing for the placement of survey markers, provided that no permanent improvements to the land will be constructed and no significant impact under any of the criteria of 10 V.S.A. § 6086(a)(1) through (10) will result; a District Commission may approve more extensive exploratory work prior to issuance of a permit after complying with the notice and hearing requirements of Rule 51 of these Rules for minor applications
+- (a) For the purposes of a "development," "substantial change," and "material change," person means an individual, partnership, corporation, association, unincorporated organization, trust or other legal or commercial entity, including a joint venture or affiliated ownership; a municipality or state agency; and, individuals and entities affiliated with each other for profit, consideration, or any other beneficial interest derived from the "development" of land. - (b) For the purposes of a "subdivision," person is defined at 10 V.S.A. § 6001(14)(A). - (2) "Commencement of construction" means the construction of the first improvement on the land or to any structure or facility located on the land including work preparatory to construction such as clearing, the staking out or use of a right-of-way or in any way incidental to altering the land according to a plan or intention to improve or to divide land by sale, lease, partition, or otherwise transfer an interest in the land. - (3) "Construction of improvements" means any physical change to a project site which initiates development or a substantial or material change, except for: - (a) any activity which is principally for preparation of plans and specifications that may be required and necessary for making application for a permit, such as test wells and pits (not including exploratory oil and gas wells), percolation tests, and line-of-sight clearing for the placement of survey markers, provided that no permanent improvements to the land will be constructed and no significant impact under any of the criteria of 10 V.S.A. § 6086(a)(1) through (10) will result; a District Commission may approve more extensive exploratory work prior to issuance of a permit after complying with the notice and hearing requirements of Rule 51 of these Rules for minor applications.